maybebyte/anthesis/why-self-host.md

 - People in the community volunteer their time to help others in need.
 - Unmaintained software can later be revived because the source code is available.
-- Old hardware is still viable many years later--no more forced upgrades or planned obsolescence.
+- Old hardware is still viable many years later--no more planned obsolescence and forced upgrades.
 - Some of the free software people write is really cool and results from enthusiasm, not a desire for profit.